Amorolfine

 Amorolfine (or amorolfin), is a morpholine antifungal drug that inhibits Δ14-sterol reductase and cholestenol Δ-isomerase, which depletes ergosterol and causes ignosterol to accumulate in the fungal cytoplasmic cell membranes.
-Marketed as Curanail, Loceryl, Locetar, and Odenil, amorolfine is commonly available in the form of a nail lacquer, containing 5% amorolfine hydrochloride as the active ingredient.
+Sold under the brand name Loceryl among others, amorolfine is commonly available in the form of a nail lacquer, containing 5% amorolfine hydrochloride as the active ingredient.
 It is used to treat onychomycosis (fungal infection of the toe- and fingernails).
 Amorolfine 5% nail lacquer in once-weekly or twice-weekly applications was shown in two decades-old studies to be between 60% and 71% effective in treating toenail onychomycosis; complete cure rates three months after stopping treatment (after six months of treatment) were 38% and 46%.
 However, full experimental details of these trials were not available, and since they were first reported in 1992 there have been no subsequent trials.

 It is a topical solution for the treatment of toenail infections.
 Systemic treatments may be considered more effective.

-It is approved for sale over-the-counter in Australia, Brazil, Russia, Germany, and the UK, and is approved for the treatment of toenail fungus by prescription in other countries.
-It is not approved for the treatment of onychomycosis in the United States or Canada.
-However, it can be ordered from there by mail from other countries.
+It is approved for sale over-the-counter in Australia, Brazil, Russia, Germany, and the UK.